 - IUDs do NOT protect against STIs.

-An intra-uterine device is a type of birth control that’s inserted through the vagina into the uterus to prevent pregnancy.
+An intra-uterine device is a type of birth control that is inserted through the vagina and cervix into the uterus to prevent pregnancy.
 There is more than one kind of IUD.
-One type of IUD, the Mirena, contains the hormone levonorgestrel.
-When this IUD is in place, the hormone is continuously released into the uterus.
-Another type of IUD, the Paraguard, is covered with copper.
-The copper IUD has copper wire coiled around the stem and arms of the device.
-Both IUDs are about 1¼ inches tall.
-Each IUD has strings attached to the end, so you can check to make sure the IUD is in place.
-The strings also makes it easier for your health care provider to remove the IUD when it’s time to take it out.
+Three types of IUDs, the Mirena®, Skyla®, and Liletta™, contain the hormone, levonorgestrel (a type of progesterone).
+When one of these IUDs is in place, levonorgestrel is continuously released into the uterus.
+Another type of IUD, the Paraguard®, is hormone-free.
+The Paraguard® (also called the Copper IUD) has copper wire coiled around the stem and arms of the IUD.
+All IUDs have strings attached to the end, so you can check to make sure it is in place.
+The strings also make it easier for your health care provider to remove the IUD when it is time to take it out.

 |Out of 100 women using IUDs|